Tim-Gaede/LaTeXStrings-Function-Demo/README.md

 # LaTeXStrings-Function-Demo
-Demonstration of the potential of the LaTeXStrings.jl package
+Pluto notebook demonstating the potential of the LaTeXStrings.jl package